jgarc172/code-practice/Preparation/1-execution.md

 $ java Execute
 $
 ```
+There is no output as the program does nothing.

 ## Go
 In Go, we can write the following code and be able to execute it: